bpucker/MybMonday/README.md

 The annotation of the recently released genome sequence of Castanea crenata [Shirasawa,2021](https://doi.org/10.1093/dnares/dsab016) was screened for MYBs [Pucker, 2021](https://doi.org/10.1101/2021.10.16.464636).
 A large number of close homologs of AtMYB123 (TT2), a regulator of the proanthocyanidin biosynthesis, was discovered.
 This could indicate that the PA biosynthesis is controlled in a very specific way in different tissues and under different conditions.
 Tissue-specific expression analyes could help to resolve this question.

+### (37) MYBs control coloration of blueberry and bilberry ###

+> **_<a href="https://github.com/bpucker/MybMonday">TWEET</a>:_** MYBA1 activates MYBPA1.1 and both are required for anthocyanin regulation in blueberry and bilberry.
+Strong MYBA1 shows expression in the pigmented tissues, but weak or no expression in white tissues #MybMonday (details: )

+[Lafferty et al., 2021](https://doi.org/10.1093/jxb/erab460) investigated the regulation of anthocyanin and proanthocyanidin biosynthesis in blueberry (_Vaccinium corymbosum_) and bilberry (_V. myrtillus_).
+Blueberry has white flesh, while bilberry has red flesh indicating as difference in the anthocyanin biosynthesis regulation.
+While MYBPA1.1 and MYBA1 are both correlated with anthocyanin biosynthesis, they differ in their expression pattern.
+MYBPA1.1 is active during proanthocyanidin formation in early stages and anthocyanin formation during ripening.
+MYBA1 is a positive regulator of MYBPA1.1 which suggest that the lack of MYBA1 expression in blueberry flesh is the explanation for the lack of anthocyanin pigmentation.
+The authors speculate that such a hierarchical model could also be in place for other branches of the flavonoid biosynthesis.

 ## Contact ##